ORNL-AMO/Choose-Your-Own-Adventure/GAMEPLAY.md

 ---
 ## Financing
-At game start, players select the year that financing options should appear (years 1-5), and which options should be available, including: Xaas, Loan, Green Bonds.
+At game start, players select the year that financing options should appear (years 1-5), and which options should be available, including: EaaS, Loan, Green Bonds.
 Currently, only one financing option is available per project.

 Players will be awarded Capital Funding rewards (one free project) for reaching savings milestones of 15% and 40% throughout the game.
 Each Capital Funding reward must be used in the following year.
 VPPA projects are ineligible.